 Simio invites you to participate in our biannual simulation contest.
 This is open to both graduate and undergraduate student teams.
-In addition to the fame and glory ("bragging rights" and exposing your work to potential employers) there will be cash prizes totaling $3000, twice a year.
+In addition to the fame and glory ("bragging rights" and exposing your work to potential employers) there will be cash prizes totaling $3250, twice a year.
 Because of the success of the competition, we have added a fourth place position!

-Here is a brief summary of the March 2017 problem (January through May 2017) that is a problem based on real world problem for a Super Market Distribution Center:
+Here is a summary of the May 2019 problem (January through May 2019) that is a problem based on real world problem for a Super Market Distribution Center:

 Students: If your instructor is assigning this as a required class project, ask your instructor how you register.
 If you are doing this as an ad-hoc project or optional assignment, register for the contest opens, visit here.
 Consult the Contest Rules and Guidelines for additional important information and helpful success tips.